The64thGamer/cheeseepedia/content/transcriptions/four-corners-new-eatery-fad-winchester-ad.md

 **Narrator:**

-Chuck E. Cheese researchers say that the idea is very popular with workaholic dads, who are suffering from what they call “YEG”.
+Chuck E. Cheese researchers say that the idea is very popular with workaholic dads, who are suffering from what they call "YEG".
 Young executive guilt.
 When this guilt does drive dad into taking the kids out, guess who decides where they’ll go?

 **Gene Landrum:**

-In this country it’s primarily the child who’s making that decision because I think it’s the guilt orientation of dad being away, out of town on business, not spending enough time with the family and I happen to have a 4 year old and when she asks me “Hey dad, can I go to the Pizza Time Theatre?”
+In this country it’s primarily the child who’s making that decision because I think it’s the guilt orientation of dad being away, out of town on business, not spending enough time with the family and I happen to have a 4 year old and when she asks me "Hey dad, can I go to the Pizza Time Theatre?"
 Or McDonalds or whatever, yknow I uh- I have a tough time resisting that.

 **[Song: Funiculi, Funicula (Italia Mia - Mantovani)]**